Menopause and infertility

 - weight gain

-Talk to your doctor or breast care nurse about ways to relieve the symptoms of menopause.
+Talk to your doctor or breast care nurse about how to relieve symptoms.

-If you learn you may not be able to conceive a child, you may feel a great sense of loss.
+If you find out you might not be able to get pregnant and have a child, you may feel a great sense of loss.
 Talking to a counsellor or someone in a similar situation may help – call Cancer Council 13 11 20 for information about counselling services and support groups in your area.

 View the Cancer Council NSW editorial policy.